Steppie Balance Board Review

 Steppie balance board, designed back in 2013, was among the first balance boards created specifically for solving what its designers call ‘sedentarism’ in the workplace.
 Interestingly those designers are a former therapist and sales manager Gitte Toft, who has been working as a marketing manager for Denmark at BackApp Europe – the company that designed BackApp balance chair and later BackApp 360 – and her colleague Henrik Andersen.
 We’re guessing Steppie came to be as a result of Toft’s knowledge and experience with BackApp’s products.
 You may have also seen the board marketed as Ergotron Balance Board and Victor Tech ST570 Steppie.

 Built to give a user more control over their movement, Steppie gently rocks from side to side, without twisting around its axis or creating a high degree of instability, unlike standard balance boards.
-A gradually arching base is the mechanism behind Steppie's seesaw motion.
-It doesn’t have any additional features and there is no adjustability level when it comes to tilt or angle of movement, which means it may be a more stable option for users who fear to lose their balance on the more extreme omnidirectional boards like The Level or BackApp 360.
+A gradually arching base is the mechanism behind Steppie’s seesaw motion (it’s similar to the basic design of the iMovR Gymba, but lacks the dynamic movement of the Gymba).
+It doesn’t have any additional features and there is no adjustability level when it comes to tilt or angle of movement, which means it may be a more stable option for users who fear losing their balance on the more extreme omnidirectional boards like The Level or BackApp 360.